 - Guarantees you a set income

 - Does not make clear how you'll be rewarded for your participation

 - Asks for too much personal information – you shouldn't have to give out your Social Security Number, credit card number or your bank account information

 Where to Find Reputable Survey Companies

 While a simple web search for "paid surveys" will turn up lots of opportunities, it won't necessarily turn up the most reputable opportunities.
 For that, it's best to trust the opinion of experienced survey-takers.
 Here's where to find them:

-- My Favorite Survey Sites- These are the survey sites that we use and recommend (they're open to U.S. residents).
-If you live in Canada, try these survey sites.
+- Trusted Survey Sites- These are the survey sites that we use and recommend (they're open to U.S. residents).
+There are different survey sites you can try if you live in Canada.

 - SurveyPolice- This website allows survey-takers to rate survey sites across a range of criterion: speed of payment, the reliability of website (doesn't crash during surveys), quality of customer service, recruiting practices, adherence to privacy standards, etc. It then uses this data to rank the sites and posts the top ten survey sites on its homepage.
 SurveyPolice also allows users to file complaints against survey sites and attempts to remedy them.